Halloween Earrings DIY

 Make sure you are using the right blade.

 You can cut faux leather, faux suede, cork, and leather on the Cricut Explore Air and Cricut Maker.
 When cutting faux leather, cork sheets, and faux suede, you can use the Cricut standard fine point blade.
 If you’re cutting genuine leather, you’ll need to use the Cricut deep blade.
-When I am working with a really thick glitter sheet, I do sometimes change to a deep cut balde.
+When I am working with a really thick glitter sheet, I do sometimes change to a deep cut blade.

 Placing material on the cutting mat(s)